-A flaming miser and a top hat wearing beggar wander Prague at night
+A flaming miser and a top hat-wearing beggar are among the restless skeletons wandering Prague at night

 Old Town is quite crowded at night with a variety of headless ghosts, flaming ghosts, otherworldly animals and water sprites, if all the legends are taken at face value.
 Prague even has its share of skeletons who refuse to stay put.

 Perhaps the most famous is the flaming skeleton of Karlova Street.
 When a great fire hit the area near Charles Bridge, all of the residents worked together to try to put it out or make sure that everyone made it out of the buildings and to safety at Old Town Square or the Bridge.
 There was one exception, though.